-In order to configure the files that File History has to backup, the duration for which the backups need to be kept and the frequency of backup, click "More options".
+To configure the files that File History has to backup, the duration for which the backups need to be kept and the frequency of backup, click "More options."

 File History is designed to store backups for eternity.
 However, you can delete them after every 1, 3, 6, 9 months or every 1 to 2 years.
 For emptying space on the backup drive, File History can be programmed to delete older backups automatically.

-NOTE: Inclusion of extra folders for backup in Windows 8 requires their addition to a Library instead of adding them using File History.
+NOTE: The inclusion of extra folders for backup in Windows 8 requires their addition to a library instead of adding them using File History.

-A section labeled ‘Exclude these folders’ is available too which allows the exclusion of certain subfolders from the backup list.
+A section labeled ‘Exclude these folders’ is available too, which allows the exclusion of specific subfolders from the backup list.
 This option can be found on the File History window’s left-hand side in Windows 8.

 File History can also be configured through a different interface found in Control Panel.
-It can be accessed by clicking the link ‘See advanced settings’.
-Options like letting other homegroup PCs to backup to the external drive, deleting older file versions and an Event Viewer for viewing recent errors can be found by clicking the ‘Advanced Settings’ button.
+It can be accessed by clicking the link ‘See advanced settings.’
+Options like letting other homegroup PCs to backup to the external drive, deleting older file versions, and an Event Viewer for viewing new errors can be found by clicking the ‘Advanced Settings’ button.

 For file restoration, click the Settings app.
 Choose 'Select Backup' after selecting 'Update & Security' and then click 'More Options'.
 Now, choose ‘Restore files from a current backup’ after scrolling to the Window’s bottom.

-Another way to do this is to use Control Panel.
-Choose ‘File History’ after selecting ‘System and Security’ and then choose ‘Restore personal files’.
+Another way to do this is to use the Control Panel.
+Choose 'File History' after selecting 'System and Security' and then choose ‘Restore personal files.’

 (It does not matter whether you are restoring backups made to File History to a current or new computer.
 Setting up File History and selecting the drive containing the backup files would enable you to restore files using the Restore Files interface to a new computer).

-There are arrow buttons located on the window sides for choosing a time period.
-Information regarding backup time periods will be provided to you.
-For instance, the 2 of 3 you see in the screenshot tells you that the number of available backups is three and the second one is being viewed at the moment.
+There are arrow buttons located on the window sides for choosing a time.
+Information regarding backup periods will be provided to you.
+For instance, the 2 of 3 you see in the screenshot tells you that the number of available backups is three, and the second one is being viewed at the moment.